SimoGhilo/ecommerce_project_api/README.md

 # ecommerce_project_api by Simone Ghilotti

-ecommerce-project-api
+## E-Market

-Node/Express REST API to provide typical functionality found in an ecommerce website.
+PERN app that provides typical functionality found in an ecommerce website.
 Customers can register, view products, create a cart, and place/view orders.
+Customers can either log in using the normal log-in functionality provided by the website or they can alternatively log-in via a third party service (Google).

 ## Running the app

 To run locally, `npm install`, then `npm run start`

 This repo includes an `example.env` file that contains important environment variables for reference.
 Make sure to create a `.env` file and include all variables found in the `example.env` file, replacing the example values with those specific to your environment/needs.